modlee-ai/modlee/docs/troubleshooting.md

 ## Environment Issues

-### Problem: Google Colab Environment
+### Problem: Kaggle Notebook Environment

-**Issue**: Encountering problems while using Modlee in a Google Colab environment.
+**Issue**: Encountering problems while using Modlee in a Kaggle Notebook environment.

 **Solutions**:

-- **Check Runtime Type**: Ensure that the runtime type in Google Colab is set correctly.
-Go to `Runtime` > `Change runtime type` and select the appropriate hardware accelerator (e.g., GPU or CPU) based on your needs.
+- **Check Accelerator Type**: Ensure that the accelerator type in the Kaggle Notebook is set correctly.
+Go to the notebook’s Session Options and select the appropriate accelerator (e.g., GPU, TPU, or CPU) depending on your project requirements.

 - **Install Dependencies**: Verify that all necessary packages and dependencies are installed.
 You might need to install or update the libraries using:

     ```shell
-    !pip install modlee torch torchvision pytorch-lightning
+    pip install modlee
     ```

-- **Check File Paths**: Ensure that file paths for data and models are correctly specified, especially when using Google Drive.
-Use Colab-specific code to mount Google Drive if needed:
+- **Check File Paths**: Make sure the file paths for data and models are correctly specified, especially when accessing datasets stored in Kaggle's input directory.
+If needed, load datasets directly from the Kaggle datasets:

     ```python
-    from google.colab import drive
-    drive.mount('/content/drive')
+    dataset = pd.read_csv('/kaggle/input/your-dataset/your-dataset.csv')
     ```

-### Problem: Google Colab, Run Out of GPU Compute
+### Problem: Kaggle Notebook, Run Out of GPU Compute

-**Issue**: Errors while connecting to GPU on Google Colab.
+**Issue**: Errors while connecting to GPU on Kaggle Notebooks.

 **Solutions**: